Eric Chapdelaine

 Boolean Equivalence

-Absorption Law and Known Always True: $A \wedge (A \vee B)$
+Absorption Law and Known Always True: A(AB)A \wedge (A \vee B)

 Implications, Inverses and Contrapositives